nlambson/jenkins-ci-skip-plugin/README.md

 Install the plugin from the Jenkins Plugin Manager.

-### Enabling ci-skip
+### Enabling WIP-skip

-In the job configuration, check Enable ci-skip.
+In the job configuration, check Enable WIP-skip.

 ![A Screenshot](docs/enable.png)

 ### How it works

-Jenkins is based on works by changeset, so if there is changeset from before build and commit includes `[ci skip]`, then build is skipped as `NOT_BUILT`.
+Jenkins is based on works by changeset, so if there is changeset from before build and commit includes `WIP`, then build is skipped as `NOT_BUILT`.
 If there is no changeset, it will be build.

 ## Development